aymanfarsi/Zyron/README.md

 Add the `--release` flag to run the application in release mode.

+6. You can also run script for building and bundling the app:

+- `./generate_files` to generate the boilerplate code for the Flutter Rust bridge and Freezed classes.
+- `./build_app` to build the app for your current platform.
+- `./distribute_app` to build and distribute the app for all platforms.

+Add `sh` before the script name if you are using Windows.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any ideas, bug reports, or feature requests.